 Giovanni’s guiding philosophy reflects the inner power of a wine from the south, expressed in a northern style.
 Trying to enhance the extraordinary qualities of the Pallagrello Nero through the exaltation of the utmost elegance and drinkability.
 Never concentrated, neither in the vineyards nor in the cellar.
 A maximum expression of the terroir.

 Vigna Sopra il Bosco is a true obsession.
 The plants are registered one by one and the whole vineyard is divided into sectors subject to different pruning, foliage management, surface management, and harvesting approaches.

 The whole agronomic philosophy is aimed at minimizing interventions.
 The use of herbicides or pesticides is utterly excluded.
 A maximum amount of time is spent tending the vineyard with respect for the old plantings.
 A diversified approach is used for each of the four zones of the vineyard followed by meticulous record keeping on all the plantings.
-Management of the spring (green) pruning, new growth, the yields, the ground cover between vines and the harvest-period is done on a plant by plant basis.
-Harvesting is performed row by row, sometimes plant by plant, based on the desired maturation level, over a period of time that spans from the end of September to mid-October.
+Management of the spring (green) pruning, new growth, the yields, the ground cover between vines and the harvest-period is done on a plant-by-plant basis.
+Harvesting is performed row by row, sometimes plant by plant, based on the desired maturation level, over a period that spans from the end of September to mid-October.
 The grapes are selected bunch by bunch and blended, without distinguishing between varieties, however at equal maturation stages.
 Vinification involves maximum respect for the grape.